Algorithmic aspects of rotor-routing and the notion of linear equivalence: Introduction

 Rotor-routing is a deterministic process that induces a walk of a chip on a directed graph.
 It was introduced in the physics literature as a model of self-organized criticality \cite{Priez96,Rabani98,twoballs}.
 The rotor walk can also be thought of as a derandomized random walk on a graph \cite{rr_and_markov}.

 In this paper, we explore the relationship of rotor-routing with the chip-firing game, and the Picard group of the graph.
 We analyze a generalized version of rotor-routing, where each vertex has an integer number of chips, which might also be negative.
-This has sometimes been called the height-arrow model \cite{height-arrow04}.
+This model has sometimes been called the height-arrow model \cite{height-arrow04}.
 Rotor-routing in this setting becomes a one-player game analogous to chip-firing, where a vertex can make a step if it has a positive number of chips.

 In Section \ref{sec::rec_char}, we characterize recurrent elements for the rotor-routing game.
-This result is motivated by the fact that for the chip-firing game, a characterization for the recurrent elements is only known for Eulerian digraphs.
+This result is a generalization of a result of Holroyd et al.~\cite{Holroyd08} that characterizes recurrent configurations with one chip.
+A motivation for such a characterization is the fact that for the chip-firing game, no characterization is known for the recurrent elements on general digraphs.

 In Section \ref{sec::lin_eqv}, we define the analogue of the notion of linear equivalence of the chip-firing game for the rotor-routing game.
 We show that the linear equivalence notions of the two models are related in a simple way.
 Moreover, whether two configurations of the rotor-routing game are linearly equivalent can be decided in polynomial time.